michamos/RPP-online-hep-info/content.md

     The CERN Document Server contains records of about 700,000 CERN and non-CERN articles, preprints, theses.
 It includes records for internal and technical notes, official CERN committee documents, and multimedia objects.
 CDS is planning to focus on its role as an institutional repository covering all CERN material from the early 50s and reflecting the holdings of the CERN library.
 Non-CERN particle and accelerator physics content is in the process of being exported to INSPIRE. <http://cds.cern.ch>

 * **INSPIRE HEP:**
-    The HEP collection, the flagship of the INSPIRE suite, serves more than 1.3 million bibliographic records with a growing number of fulltexts attached and metadata including author affiliations, abstracts, references, experiments, keywords as well as links to arXiv, ADS, PDG, HEPData, publisher platforms and other servers.
-It provides fast metadata and fulltext searches, plots extracted from fulltext, author disambiguation, author profile pages and citation analysis and is expanding its content to, e.g., experimental notes. <http://inspirehep.net>
+    The HEP collection, the flagship of the INSPIRE suite, serves more than 1.3 million bibliographic records with a growing number of full-text articles attached and metadata including author affiliations, abstracts, references, experiments, keywords as well as links to arXiv, ADS, PDG, HEPData, publisher platforms and other servers.
+It provides fast metadata and full-text searches, plots extracted from full text, author disambiguation, author profile pages and citation analysis and is expanding its content to, e.g., experimental notes. <http://inspirehep.net>

 * **JACoW:**
     The Joint Accelerator Conference Website publishes the proceedings of APAC, EPAC, PAC, IPAC, ABDW, BIW, COOL, CYCLOTRONS, DIPAC, ECRIS, FEL, HIAT, ICALEPCS, IBIC, ICAP, LINAC, North American PAC, PCaPAC, RuPAC, SRF.
-A custom interface allows searching based on keywords, titles, authors, and in the fulltext. <http://www.jacow.org/>
+A custom interface allows searching based on keywords, titles, authors, and in the full text. <http://www.jacow.org/>

 * **KEK Library Preprints and Reports Database:**
     This database contains bibliographic records of preprints and technical reports held in the KEK library, with links to the full-text images of more than 100,000 papers scanned from their worldwide preprint collection.
 Particularly useful for older scanned preprints.
 Links to it are included in INSPIRE HEP. <https://www.i-repository.net/il/meta_pub/engG0000128Lib>

 * **MathSciNet:**
     This database of almost 3 million items provides reviews, abstracts and bibliographic information for much of the mathematical sciences literature.
 Over 100,000 new items, most of them classified according to the Mathematics Subject Classification, and more than 80,000 reviews of the current published literature are added each year.
-Author identification allows users to search for publications per author and citation data allows to track the history and influence of research publications. <http://www.ams.org/mathscinet>
+Author identification allows users to search for publications by author and citation data allows users to track the history and influence of research publications. <http://www.ams.org/mathscinet>

 * **OSTI.GOV:**
     A portal to free, publicly available DOE-sponsored R&D results including technical reports, bibliographic citations, journal articles, conference papers, books, multimedia and data information.
-It consolidates OSTI’s home page and the now retired primary search tool SciTech Connect.
+It consolidates OSTI’s home page and the now-retired primary search tool SciTech Connect.
 It contains over 3 million records, including citations to 1.5 million journal articles, 1 million of which have digital object identifiers (DOIs) linking to full-text articles on publishers' websites. <https://www.osti.gov>

 # Particle Physics Journals and Conference Proceedings Series